 Fleurieu Cup, is participation focused and is usually held at Seaford early in term 2 each year.

-School Sport Knock Out Competition is held at various venues within our zone and is more competitive in nature than Fleurieu Cup.
+The Statewide Sport Competition is held at various venues within our zone and is more competitive in nature than Fleurieu Cup.
 Students compete in Year 8/9, Year 10 and Open divisions.
-The winning team will go on and compete in the School Sport Knockout Final against the winning teams from other zones around the state.
+The winning team will go on and compete in the School Sport Knockout final against the winning teams from other zones around the state.

 Volleyball SA Junior League is a 15-week competition run by Volleyball SA.
 Students will have 15 matches and 8 duties.
 This means for 8 weeks they will be involved for approximately 3 hours; for the remaining 7 weeks they will be involved for 90 minutes on a Friday night.
 There are many divisions in which students can compete so they are playing students of similar ability.
 There is a cost involved with this competition and each student must register with Volleyball SA.
 We greatly appreciate the assistance of parents in transporting students to and from the Friday night games.
 There are four venues for Junior League.
 They are Mt Lofty, Brighton, Marion and Campbelltown.
 The details of the venues and the playing and duty schedule is available on the Volleyball SA website. (http://www.volleyballsa.com.au/junior/indoor-league)